capocasa/limdb/docs.rst

     The one named empty string `""`.
     In this case it is usually best not to use the default database for anything else, and iterate over the default databases' keys to get a list of named databases.

+Limitations
+###########

+Only strings are supported as data types, for now.
+In order to save other data types, they can be serialized to strings.

+Improvements
+############

+* Use generics to support any data type that a `toBlob` and `fromBlob` can be written for.
+Possibly keep string versions as a shortcut.
+* Use Nim views to provide an alternative interface allowing safe zero-copy data access in with Nim data types (lmdb itself does not copy data when accessing)
+* Useful iterators: `keysFrom`, `keysBetween`, other common usage of lmdb cursors
+* Map lmdb multipe values per key feature to something Nimish, perhaps iterators or seqs

 Why is it called LimDB?
 #######################